 EUR 10 million two-year committed local currency-denominated working capital loan to ERU Trading.
-EBRD funds will be used to support growing gas trading operations of ERU Trading in order to secure low cost gas from EU during summer season and store it in Ukrainian gas storages with further sale in Ukraine (primary option) or re-export to the EU (secondary option) during winter heating season.
+EBRD funds will be used to support growing gas trading operations of ERU Trading in order to secure low cost gas from EU during summer season and store it in Ukrainian gas storages with further sale in Ukraine.

 Facilitate further development and competition at the Ukrainian gas trading market by means of supporting activities of transparent and efficient privately owned energy traders.

 The proposed project supports a private, independent trader in competing with the dominant player, Naftogaz, in an increasingly liberalised market, and facilitates increased liquidity and competition on the private energy exchange UEEX following the MoU signed by the EBRD in July 2020.

 The project also increases overall security of gas supply to Ukraine by diversifying supply from the EU; it provides for greater utilisation and integration of the country's transportation and storage infrastructure with the EU gas market.

 ERU TRADING LLC

 ERU Trading LLC is a Ukrainian energy and gas trading company established in 2016 with the launch of the largest and most successful gas market reform in Ukraine's history.
 Its core activities have been natural gas import and trade, electricity export and domestic supply.